matthieugomez/regife/README.md

 ### Absorb
 Impose id or time fixed effect with the option `absorb`.
-The convergence is generally much faster when id or time fixed effects are specified.

 ```
 regife sales price, f(state year, 2)  a(state year)
 ```
+The convergence is generally *much* faster when id or time fixed effects are specified.

 ### Unbalanced Panel
 The command handles unbalanced panels (ie missing observation for a given id, time) as described in the appendix of Bai 2009.
-In this case,  standard errors should be estimated by bootstrap.
+In this case,  *standard errors should be estimated by bootstrap*.

 ### Weights
 Weights are supported but should be constant within id

 ### Standard errors
 Robust standard errors can be specified with the option `vce`.
-Except for bootstrap, the `vce` option is simply passed to the command regressing y on x and covariates of the form `i.id#c.year` and `i.year#c.id` (as discussed in section 6 of of Bai 2009).

 ```
 regife sales price, f(state year, 2) a(state year) vce(cluster state)
 ```
+Except for bootstraped standard errors, the `vce` option is simply passed to the command regressing y on x and covariates of the form `i.id#c.year` and `i.year#c.id` (as discussed in section 6 of of Bai 2009).

 In my experience, bootstraped errors are much more performant in finite sample:
 ```